aws-samples/aws-lambda-extensions/README.md

 * [C#.NET Extension](csharp-example-extension/): Sample: how to get a basic extension written in C# up and running.

+* [Rust Extension](https://crates.io/crates/lambda-extension): A library that makes it easy to write Lambda extensions in Rust.
+It also helps with using Lambda Logs API.

 ### Logs API demos and example extensions